Mathics3/mathics-development-guide/docs/extending/code-overview/session.rst

 The direct or return result of rewrite/apply/eval is a Mathics Expression for the input.

-For example if the input expression was parsed to the M-expression ``Plus[1, 2]`` the output Expression would be ``3``.
+For example if the input expression was parsed to the S-expression ``Plus[1, 2]`` the output Expression would be ``3``.
 Recall that numbers and symbols are expressions too.

-This result type, Mathics Expression, differs from the input M-Expression in that symbols found in the Expression may be bound and various properties may be attached to the expression and its subexpressions.
+This result type, Mathics Expression, differs from the input S-Expression in that symbols found in the Expression may be bound and various properties may be attached to the expression and its subexpressions.
 For example we may tag that resulting expression with a property that it is numeric such as in the example above where the result Expression was 3.

-In those cases where nothing can be filled in, the result may be an M-Expression.
-And here it can often is *same* M-Expression that was input.
+In those cases where nothing can be filled in, the result may be an S-expression.
+And here it can often is *same* S-expression that was input.

 Here is a simple example showing how to do evaluation from a